RMerl/asuswrt-merlin.ng/README-merlin.txt

 Supported Devices
 -----------------
-Asuswrt-Merlin is available in two separate branches:

-- The original (legacy) Asuswrt-Merlin (up to version 380.xxx)
-- The new generation (current) branch (version 382.xxx and newer)

-The legacy 380.xx branch is no longer being actively developed.
-Support for the RT-N66U and RT-AC66U is being dropped, as these models will not be available on the new generation code base.

-Devices supported on the legacy branch (380.xx):
- * RT-N66U
- * RT-AC66U
- * RT-AC66U_B1 (use the RT-AC68U firmware)
- * RT-AC56U
- * RT-AC68U, RT-AC68P, RT-AC68UF (including HW revision C1 and E1)
- * RT-AC87U
- * RT-AC3200
- * RT-AC88U
- * RT-AC3100
- * RT-AC5300
- * RT-AC1900 & RT-AC1900P (use the RT-AC68U firmware)

 Devices supported on the new generation/current branch (382.xx and newer):
  * RT-AC66U_B1 (use the RT-AC68U firmware)
  * RT-AC56U